Behind Every Gift Is a Story

 Lynda recalls, with fondness, her physician’s personal interest in her case and, in addition to her annual support, has decided to honour her caregivers, parents and the life-saving care she received by remembering Children’s Health Foundation in her Will with a legacy gift.

 The hospital experience has changed a lot in the last 55 years due to legacy gifts like Lynda’s.
-Legacy gifts allow Children’s Health Foundation to support crucial programs, like Child and Family Life, which bring smiles to kids and their families, enriching their hospital experience and leaving them with happy memories from otherwise difficult times.
+Legacy gifts allow Children’s Health Foundation to support crucial programs, like Child Life, which bring smiles to kids and their families, enriching their hospital experience and leaving them with happy memories from otherwise difficult times.

-Honouring Children’s Lives through Her Legacy
+Honouring Children’s Lives through Joanne's Legacy